Just Eat sees coronavirus impact similar to Takeaway: temporary dip

 "After an initial reduction of orders mid-March, Just Eat recovered quickly to above before-coronavirus order numbers."

-Just Eat noted that only its Europe segment, which includes Italy, France and Spain, had not fully recovered.
+Just Eat said only its Europe segment, which includes Italy, France and Spain, had not fully recovered.

-Takeaway bought Just Eat in January, but the two companies had not been able to begin integrating operations until this month due to an ongoing investigation by Britain's Competition and Markets Authority.
+Amsterdam-based Takeaway bought Just Eat in January to create Europe's largest online restaurant ordering, but the two companies had not been able to begin integrating operations until this month because of an ongoing investigation by Britain's Competition and Markets Authority.

+In a statement, Jitse Groen, CEO of the combined businesses, said he was "thrilled that Just Eat's businesses have performed so well in the first quarters of 2020."

+In a market update On April 9, Takeaway said it had observed a pattern in countries where it operates, with a brief dip in orders when they entered lockdown as a result of the virus outbreak, then an uptick as people looked to treat themselves while stuck at home.

 ((toby.sterling@thomsonreuters.com; +31 20 504 5002;))